argonautproject/questionnaire/source/pages/_includes/qr-intro.md

 - The completed Answer to an assessment form
 - Links to questions and assiociated scores for question-answer/answer choice
-- Because of it standardized data structure, it  is shareable across systems enabling data aggregation and analysis.
+- Because of it standardized data structure, it  is shareable across systems enabling data aggregation and analysis

-(out of scope)
-Can be transformed to other FHIR resources (out of scope)
+- **out of scope** Transforming the responses to other FHIR resources such as [Observation].

 The Argonaut QuestionnaireResponse resource supports: